Blue Apple Theatre: History

 Blue Apple was founded in 2005 by Jane Jessop to provide opportunities for people with a wide range of learning disabilities to participate in theatre and dance.

 Jessop led the company for over ten years.
 Jane's final project was a tenth birthday performance event on stage at Shakespeare's Globe Theatre in London.

 Blue Apple now delivers over 400 drama and dance workshops a year for over 100 members, in addition to two professional theatre shows and one touring production each year.

 The company's first show was a basic Variety show called "Born to be Blue".
 This was followed by a costumed pantomime "Cinderella and the Wolf" written with the cast by the playwright and filmmaker Will Jessop.
 The company has created two full-scale productions a year ever since and launched a touring programme.

 In 2008 the Apple Core auditioned theatre training group was established, Blue Apple launched its dance programme, made its first film and had a membership of around 50 people with learning disabilities.
 Blue Apple actors and dancers performed to a standing ovation in London, and in Brighton, Birmingham and around London.

 In Autumn 2009, Blue Apple appointed their first arts consultant Peter Clerke, who in 2012 became the company's first Artistic Director.
 Clerke collaborated with Will Jessop as writer to create various productions including promenade performances of A Midsummer Night's Dream to mark Blue Apple's fifth anniversary in June 2010, an original play called "Captain Miserable and the Book Guardian" for Christmas 2010, a lively comic adaptation of Gogol's The Government Inspector for Summer 2011, a groundbreaking touring adaptation of Hamlet for 2012, an adaptation of Feydeau's Hotel du Paradis for full company performance in 2013 and adaptations of Much Ado About Nothing for both the touring and main company productions in 2014.

-Volunteer support has always been vital to the success of the company.
+Volunteer support has been vital to the success of the company.
 The crucial support of nearly 200 volunteers who have supported Blue Apple since its foundation was recognised by the Queen when in 2012 Blue Apple became the 1,000th winner of the Queen's Award for volunteering.